 And last but not least: the Malaysians absolutely adore children.
 Everyone will go out of their way to accommodate you and your kids.
 You’ll get picked out of a line to go first, people will let you have their seat and you hardly have to pay for your little ones.
-Be aware that the attention can sometimes be a little overwhelming, as a lot of people will want to touch your child or take a picture with them.
+Be aware that the attention can sometimes be a bit overwhelming for little ones, as a lot of people will want to touch your child or take a picture with them.

-Seoul is a great city for many different reasons.
+Seoul is a great city for many different reasons, including one of the best places to travel with a baby.
 It is very easy to visit Seoul with kids of all ages.
 First of all, the public transportation system is great, especially the subway system.
 So when traveling with a stroller, getting around the stations is quite straightforward.
 There are elevators in every subway station, making it easy to get to the platform or to transfer.

-Singapore is a perfect destination for families, although the accommodation and the attractions are pricier than in other Southeast Asian countries, it is still a must see country.
+Singapore is a perfect destination for families.
+Although the accommodation and the attractions are pricier than in other Southeast Asian countries, it is still a must see country.
 The public transportation is well organized and easy to get around even with a stroller.
-Babywearing was not comfortable in such a hot and humid climate, so a a good travel stroller was best traveling in Singapore with a baby.
+Babywearing was not comfortable in such a hot and humid climate, so a a good travel stroller was best for traveling in Singapore with a baby.